 I have tested some of the most popular virtual mentoring platforms, compared them, and spoken to other mentees to create the following shortlist of the best online mentoring platforms for startups and scaleups.

 GrowthMentor is a vetted mentorship platform.
 This means that mentors have been carefully selected — of more than 2,000 applicants, less than 10% have been accepted — to ensure the highest standards.
 The majority of mentors (80% as of this article’s publication) offer their time for free, and paid rates are encouraged to remain low ($20–50 per hour) to foster a collaborative spirit.

 Having been both a mentee and mentor myself, something that I especially like about GrowthMentor is that all mentors must offer their time for free until they receive three reviews, and their hourly rate cannot exceed $99/hour until they receive ten.
-This policy translates into a unique community of experts segmented by skill, industry, tool expertise, and language and ranked by number of sessions and review scores, making GrowthMentor an accessible resource for anyone trying to grow a business, validate an idea, or develop a career.
+This policy translates into a unique community of experts segmented by skill, industry, tool expertise, and language and ranked by review scores, making GrowthMentor an accessible resource for anyone trying to grow a business, validate an idea, or develop a career.